 There are more than 80 terpenes unique to cannabis, some of which are nature’s very own sleep remedies.

 One such terpene is linalool.

-Linalool gives marijuana its unique smell but is also present in the likes of lavender, mint, and coriander.
-Studies have shown that linalool aids in relieving insomnia, as it produces deep relaxation and sedation.
+Linalool gives marijuana its unique smell but it is also present in other plants such as lavender, mint, and coriander.
+Studies have shown that linalool aids in relieving insomnia, as it has sedative effects which produce deep relaxation.

 If you’re not familiar with the role of terpenes (such as linalool) in medical cannabis, I suggest you hop over to our interactive guide to 15 cannabis terpenes.